DrAdamRoe/cloud-variations/README.md

 If you can't deploy your container to Google Cloud Run, you might see an error like this:

 >ERROR: (gcloud.run.deploy) Cloud Run error: Container failed to start.
 Failed to start and then listen on the port defined by the PORT environment variable.
 Logs for this revision might contain more information.

-and upon looking at the logs, you may see something like:

-> terminated: Application failed to start: Failed to create init process: failed to load /usr/local/bin/flask: exec format error

 The issue is probably that your own computer's processor uses a different architecture than the one on Google Cloud, in particular if you are using a newer Mac using an ARM architecture (M1).
 To resolve this, you'll have to build an image for a different architecture than on your computer.
 The process is documented [here](https://docs.docker.com/desktop/multi-arch/).